maxfieldk/TE-Seq/README.md

 # RTE-Seq: A Retrotransposable Element RNA-Seq Pipeline
-This project consists of a __snakemake pipeline__ to analyze transposable element 'omics data.
+This project consists of a __snakemake pipeline__ to analyze retrotransposable element (RTE) 'omics data.

-To the unacquainted, the analysis of retrotransposable element (RTE), and more generally repetitive element, sequencing data can be a daunting task: the repetitive nature of these elements imposes  analytical pitfalls and raises a number of practical questions including:
+To the unacquainted, the analysis of RTE, and more generally repetitive element, sequencing data can be a daunting task: the repetitive nature of these elements imposes  analytical pitfalls and raises a number of practical questions including:
 - Should I examine individual repetitive elements or rather groups of similar elements?
 - Which elements and groups are most biologically significant?
 - How do I deal with multi-mapping reads?